sendamply/docs/docs/Integrations/Laravel.md

 # Laravel

 Laravel provides a robust API over the popular SwiftMailer library with drivers for SMTP, PHP's mail, sendmail and more.
-In this example, we will be sending an email withusing the SMTP Driver.
+In this example, we will be sending an email using the SMTP Driver.
 For more information, check out the docs for [Laravel's Mail interface](https://laravel.com/docs/7.x/mail).

 ****